fredydeltoro/Framer-Gloom/README.md

 ## Introduction

-Framer Syntax is a dark, minimalist theme inspired by Framer’s popular code editor.
-It supports coding languages like HTML, CSS/SCSS, JS, and JSON, giving you everything you need to build amazing products for the Web.
+This theme take inspiration from Framer Syntax (https://atom.io/themes/framer-syntax) and Gloom theme (https://atom.io/themes/gloom) it takes the language syntax colors from Framer Syntax and the editor colors from Gloom.

-This particular theme contains Syntax for use in Atom.
-Download the UI theme <a href="https://github.com/framer/syntax-atom-ui/">here</a>.
+I hope that like and you can improve this theme.

 ## Install

 You can install themes in Atom by going to Settings → Install (make sure you’re searching under “Themes”)

 #### 1. Syntax theme
-Search for `Framer-Syntax` or install through CLI:
+Search for `Framer-Gloom` or install through CLI:

 ```
 apm install framer-gloom-syntax